SEKOIA-IO/documentation/docs/integration/ingestion_methods/cloud_saas/overview.md

-# Retrieved logs from a Cloud provider or a Saas platform
+# Retrieved logs from a Cloud provider or a SaaS platform

 In addition to the previously documented push modes (HTTPS, Syslog, Relp), Sekoia.io also possesses the capability to ingest data using a pulling mode.